 Eve came back to my house later, without the kids.
 I thought it would be time together—connection, closeness, something grounding after a heavy day.

-Sleep didn't come easily.
-Or quickly.
+Sleep did not come easily.

 Aftermath